SaaS Sales: A Complete Beginner’s Guide With Examples & Tips

 It is more like an interdependent relationship where one cannot function without the other.
 The marketing team depends on the sales team for getting information, direction, and customer feedback.
 In contrast, sales depend on the marketing department to effectively disburse the right information about the SaaS product.
 The marketing team is also responsible for getting high-quality leads for the sales team to work on.

 The work culture in an organization should be such that both the marketing and sales teams are on the same page.
 There has to be a collaborative connection between them.
-For this purpose, you can use a CRM system (customer relationship management).
+For this purpose, you can use a CRM for SaaS startups.

 There are several ways in which SaaS is different from other industries.
 Let’s talk about how these are special,

 In SaaS sales, you can have different sales channels for the same product based on the subscription level.
 A lower-tier subscription package can accept sales through credit card, whereas you can avail of a high-level subscription only through one-on-one selling and contracts.